google/go-cloud/samples/tutorial/README.md

 $ ./upload -cloud gcp gopher.png
 ```

-And then, we send that same gopher to S3:
+Then, we send that same gopher to S3:

 ``` shell
 $ ./upload -cloud aws gopher.png
 ```

-And if we check both buckets, we should see our gopher in both places!
+If we check both buckets, we should see our gopher in both places!
 We're
 done!

 ## Wrapping Up